-We're calling on the government to launch a national ovarian cancer awareness campaign.
-Our Pathfinder 2016 report finds that only 20 per cent of women can name bloating as a symptom of ovarian cancer and that nearly half of GPs believe the symptoms only present in the later stages of the disease.
+Our Pathfinder 2016 report found that only 20 per cent of women can name bloating as a symptom of ovarian cancer and that nearly half of GPs believe the symptoms only present in the later stages of the disease.
 For years Andrea had been told that her stomach pains and bloating were due to IBS.
 But a quick Google of her symptoms revealed that it might be something far more serious…

 Like most people, I like to make plans.

 Whether it’s going on holiday with my husband or spending time with my family and friends: I like to have things to look forward to.
 The difference for me now is that I’ll always have that little caveat of not planning things too far in advance.

 I’d already been diagnosed with irritable bowel syndrome when I began to notice that my tummy was becoming really, really bloated – at one stage I looked about 7 months pregnant!
 I saw a doctor and was given a different IBS medication to take for a week, but the problem just seemed to get worse.
 At the time I remember thinking, “you know what, this seems a bit odd, this doesn’t feel like IBS”, so I decided to Google my symptoms.
 I saw that a few different options came up – including ovarian cysts and ovarian cancer – but I didn’t really think it would be either of those things.
 Even so, I went back to the doctor and told him about the symptoms I’d googled and what I thought, so he sent me to have some blood tests.

 I had the blood test on the Tuesday and on Thursday that same week the doctor called me back in and said that – pending the results of a scan – the blood tests revealed that it was a possibility that I could have ovarian cancer.
 He managed to get me a scan appointment for the Saturday morning.